I love to make a pillow for every season and holiday and there is nothing better than a flower pillow. You can use it year-round!

 - Let the pillow dry and then iron it to set the paint.

-I can’t wait to use this pillow in my Valentine’s Day decor.
-It is going to look great!
+I can’t wait to use this pillow in my summer decor.
+It also works for fall It is going to look great for Valentine’s Day next year.

 Watch Me Live!

-Below I am sharing a few Amazon Live broadcasts every week and they are so much fun!
+I share a few Amazon Live broadcasts every week and they are so much fun!

 Are you curious about the latest tech items you need to know about?
 Click here.